 Why Did Van Gogh Paint So Many Olive Trees?

 What was the attraction of olive trees?
 Why did he produce 14 paintings while in the hospital?
-One reason, of course, is that they were nearby, but so were many other subject.
+One reason, of course, is that they were nearby, but so were many other subjects.
 An article3 that might be the first systematic study of Van Gogh’s paintings of olives and cypress proposes a few reasons:

 - He thought them to be characteristic of Provence and wanted to capture them as examples of disappearing rural lifestyle.